 It would be pure luck to nail a powder trip this far out for the winter season.
 The winter forecasts coming out this time of year are based on scientific weather models and long-term patterns that could affect our weather this winter based on history.
 But the skill is not there yet to make a reliable winter forecast 3-6 months out.

 Some forecasters will use years of experience to adjust what the models are predicting, and a few forecasters could get it right some years.
-But as you can see above, most of the predictions for temperature, precipitation, and snowfall were completely off for last season.
-There are too many short-term patterns through the winter season that can't be forecasted more than 1-2 weeks out, and it is these short-term patterns that can control whether a certain region is cold and snowy or warm and dry.
+But as you can see above, most of the predictions for temperature, precipitation, and snowfall were off in at least one region or variable last season.
+There are too many short-term patterns throughout the winter season that control whether a certain region is cold and snowy or warm and dry.

-Technology will continue to advance and someday we may be able to accurately and consistently forecast the weather patterns 3-6 months in advance!
+Technology will continue to advance and someday we may be able to accurately and consistently forecast the weather patterns 3-6 months in advance, maybe with super AI?!

 Until then, stay tuned to OpenSnow throughout the winter season.
 We will be working hard to get you accurate snow forecasts within a reasonable 5-10 day range!